Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/quick-access-toolbar.md

 When one of the Office Colorful themes is used, such as [OfficeColorfulIndigo](xref:@ActiproUIRoot.Themes.ThemeNames.OfficeColorfulIndigo) above, any button images in the Quick Access Toolbar must be switched over to monochrome variations.
 Ribbon has logic in it to automatically perform this conversion on a ribbon button with a supplied normal image.

-See the [Themes' Getting Started](../../themes/getting-started.md) page for a complete list of themes.
+See the [Themes' Getting Started](../../themes/getting-started.md) topic for a complete list of themes.

 ### Optimal Image Design